-Our results open venues for investigating the mechanisms supporting the flexible gating of piriform-to-bulb feedback signals.
+Our results open venues for investigating the mechanisms supporting the flexible gating of some piriform-to-bulb feedback signals and the stability of others, despite changes in contingency.
 Since the changes in response amplitude and kinetics occur within seconds (a few trials from rule-reversal), they may rely on fast gating signals, rather than slower synaptic plasticity-based changes.
-Further investigation is necessary to determine whether these signals originate in the piriform cortex, or emerge through interactions with other association cortical areas (e.g. OFC, mPFC, IENT)114,127,128, and/or reflect neuromodulatory action129-132 onto specific piriform circuits133-135.
-While calcium dynamics in axons terminals have been shown to reflect changes in firing rates at the soma, an alternative possibility is that the gating of calcium signals in the cortical feedback axons occurs via interneuron input within the bulb.
+Further investigation is necessary to determine whether these signals originate in the piriform cortex, or emerge through interactions with other association cortical areas (e.g. OFC, mPFC, IENT)115,133,134, and/or reflect neuromodulatory action135-138 onto specific piriform circuits139-141.
+While calcium dynamics in axon terminals have been shown to reflect changes in firing rates at the soma, an alternative possibility is that the gating of calcium signals in the cortical feedback axons occurs via interneuron input within the bulb.
 However, the presence of sound-evoked responses in the feedback boutons, modulated by reward contingency suggests that a local (bulbar) mechanism is not a parsimonious explanation.

-The activity of mitral cells is modulated by context, learning, and stimulus contingency, and cortical bulbar feedback has been singled out as a potential signal responsible for shaping these bulb outputs13,45,57,63-68,80,81,137.
+The activity of mitral cells is modulated by context, learning, and stimulus contingency, and cortical bulbar feedback has been singled out as a potential signal responsible for shaping these bulb outputs13,45,56,62-67,79,80,143.
 A recent study reported reward-related signals in the mitral cells which are modulated by the piriform cortex-to-bulb feedback (assessed via pharmacological silencing of the piriform).
 Our data is consistent with this body of work; it provides a framework to further analyze the dynamics of mitral (and tufted) cells in mice engaged in rule-reversal tasks, and under more naturalistic conditions, in the presence and absence of cortical feedback.
-Parallel feedback loops engaging the mitral vs. tufted cells and their dominant cortical targets, the piriform cortex and AON have been reported to perform different computations.
-For example, odor identity and concentration are more easily read-out from the tufted cell ensemble representations, whereas mitral cells may represent subtler features of odorants17,57,65,80,81.
+Parallel feedback loops engaging the mitral vs. tufted cells and their dominant cortical targets, the piriform cortex, and AON have been reported to perform different computations.
+For example, odor identity and concentration are more easily read out from the tufted cell ensemble representations, whereas mitral cells may represent subtler features of odorants17,56,64,79,80.
 We expect mitral cell activity to change within a few trials post-rule reversals, matching the re-organization of cortical feedback responses and changes in behavioral performance (i.e. lower mitral cell response amplitude in the Go vs. the No-Go trial blocks).
 Further, we expect that the tufted cell and AON-to-bulb feedback representations are more sensory in nature, robust to changes in the stimulus-reward associations, and are less affected by perturbations of the piriform-to-bulb feedback.